 These texts are available on the Orphanet website via the link "Disability factsheet" at the bottom of the page describing the disease as well as from the "Encyclopaedia for professionals" and "Disability" tabs.
-Fifty-five of these texts are available online and they are also available in the Orpha Guides app.
-They have been downloaded approximately 68,900 times in 2018 (Figure 8).
-This represents an increase of 26% compared to approximately 51,000 downloads in 2017.
-Translations into Spanish of these texts started in June 2016, with 33 translated at the end of 2018.
+Eighty-one of these texts were available online at the end of 2019 and they are also available in the Orpha Guides app.
+They have been downloaded approximately 235,477 times in 2019 (Figure 8).
+This represents an increase of 236% increase compared to approximately 68,900 downloads in 2018.
+Translations into Spanish of these texts started in June 2016, with 35 translated at the end of 2019.